Typical and atypical solutions in non-convex neural networks with discrete and continuous weights: Probing the local entropy landscape using the Franz-Parisi method

 This ``averaged local entropy'' was introduced in the context of mean field spin glasses by Franz and Parisi~\cite{franz1995recipes} and for this reason we will call it \emph{Franz-Parisi entropy}.
 Intuitively, sampling from a distribution $P^1_\xi(\tilde{\boldsymbol{w}})$ that has a larger Franz-Parisi entropy with respect to another one $P^2_\xi(\tilde{\boldsymbol{w}})$ for all distances within some radius will result in solutions that lie in wider and flatter minima.
+Moreover, we expect a larger number of flat directions around a given solution as its local entropy curve approaches the upper bound $\mathcal{S}_{\text{max}}$ at small distances.
+The solution will be located in a wider region if the local entropy is monotonic and it tends to saturate the bound for a larger range of distances near the solution itself.

 It is interesting therefore to study how extracting the reference configuration $\tilde{\boldsymbol{w}}$ by using a different class of probability distributions $P_\xi(\tilde{\boldsymbol{w}})$ one obtains different types of local entropy curves.
 Those analytical results on the flatness of a particular class of solutions can then be compared with the ones actually found by several algorithms.